-WHO COULD BENEFIT FROM THE MEYER COCKTAIL INFUSIONS?
+WHO COULD BENEFIT FROM THE MYER COCKTAIL INFUSIONS?

-The Meyer’s cocktail was developed by Dr. John Meyer in the 1970’s & is an intravenous vitamin & mineral cocktail that contains large amounts of vitamin C; along with B vitamins & minerals such as Magnesium Chloride & Calcium Gluconate.
+The Myer’s cocktail was developed by Dr. John Myer in the 1970’s & is an intravenous vitamin & mineral cocktail that contains large amounts of vitamin C; along with B vitamins & minerals such as Magnesium Chloride & Calcium Gluconate.
 The recipe can be tailored to fit the needs of each individual person.

-WHO SHOULD NOT HAVE A MEYER COCKTAIL INFUSION?
+WHO SHOULD NOT HAVE A MYER COCKTAIL INFUSION?

 • Migraine headaches

 • Seasonal allergic rhinitis

 • Narcotic withdrawal